to never wake up | Du Tử Lê

 đợi một giờ linh hiển.

 Du Tử Lê, born 1942, Kim Bang, Ha Nam, Vietnam.
 The poet was the author of more than 70 publications.
-He graduated from Saigon University of Literature, he was an intern at a newspaper in Indianapolis, Indiana (1969).
-The poet died in 2019, Garden Grove, California, United States.
+He graduated from Saigon University of Literature, and he was an intern at a newspaper in Indianapolis, Indiana (1969).
+The poet died in 2019, in Garden Grove, California, United States.

 Nguyễn Thị Phương Trâm, the blogger, poet, and translator, was born in 1971 in Phu Nhuan, Saigon, Vietnam.
 The pharmacist currently lives and works in Western Sydney, Australia.